srijon57/GeeK-Street-MERN/README.md

 -   Postman for API testing

-`Feel free to adjust any sections or add more details specific to your project.`
+`Feel free to adjust any sections or add more details specific in this project.
+Thank you.`